-Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals objectives, performance measures, and targets required by the FAST Act and the IJAA or Bipartisan Infrastructure Law concerning freight movements and operations in the MPO planning area.
+Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals objectives, performance measures, and targets required by the IJAA or Bipartisan Infrastructure Law concerning freight movements and operations in the MPO planning area.
 Continue to implement recommendations from the Regional Freight Plan.
 Amend regional freight plan as needed.